NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Depending on the allegations of the formal complaint, the Administrative Officer may consult with the Respondent student-employee, faculty or staff member’s supervisor, but in all cases will inform the cabinet level supervising authority and Human Resources.

-E. Confidentiality.
+D. Confidentiality.
 The provision of supportive, protective and remedial measures is confidential.
-In an effort to prevent incidents of retaliation, the disclosure of the identity of any individuals who are involved in or recipients of supportive, protective and remedial measures is prohibited.
-Confidential information includes, but is not limited to, the existence and substance of the formal complaint, the names of the Complainant, Respondent, and witnesses, and what measures are provided and to whom.
+In an effort to prevent incidents of retaliation and protect the privacy interests of the parties, the disclosure of the identity of any individuals who are involved in or recipients of supportive, protective and remedial measures by University personnel is prohibited.
+Confidential information includes, but is not limited to, the existence and substance of a formal complaint, the names of the Complainant, Respondent, and witnesses, and what measures are provided and to whom.
+University personnel, including hearing personnel who are otherwise unaffiliated with the University, are prohibited from sharing confidential information.
+Complainants, Respondents, advisors, and witnesses are encouraged to use discretion in discussing matters pertaining to reports, complaints, and hearings, and they are encouraged to refrain from sharing confidential information.
+However, they are not restricted from sharing this information, nor are Complainants and Respondents restricted from gathering and presenting relevant evidence or discussing allegations, before or after the conclusion of the Grievance Procedure.

 When the Administrative Officer signs a formal complaint on behalf of the University, the Administrative Officer is not the Complainant nor a party during the Grievance Procedure.